BonorumSoft/TempTrack-Documentation/add-bluetooth.md

 ---
 description: >-
-  The Hydrom supports iBeacon technology and enables Bluetooth Low Energy data transmission to smartphones and tablets in the surrounding area.
+  The TempTrack supports iBeacon technology and enables Bluetooth Low Energy data transmission to smartphones and tablets in the surrounding area.
 ---

 # Change Bluetooth Settings

-Diesen Anleitung ist auch auf Deutsch verfügbar: [Link](https://anleitung.hydrom.io)

 {% hint style="success" %}
 **Precondition:**